SystemsGenetics/granny/README.md

-## "**Granny** is going to rate your apples"
+## "**Granny** is going to rate your fruits!"

 [![Documentation Status](https://readthedocs.org/projects/granny/badge/?version=latest)](https://granny.readthedocs.io/en/latest/?badge=latest)

-**Granny** is a computer vision software aiming to assist technicians in post-harvest fruit maturity index experiments.

 ---

 ## Introduction

-Superficial scald is a physiological disorder that occurs following a chilling injury during early weeks of fruit storage, but with delayed symptom development - most notably peel necrosis that occurs in irregular patterns.
-Currently, quantification of the superficial scald incidence is performed manually by trained technicians with a few inconsistencies:

-- The set of rating values is small and coarse-grained.
-- The ratings are subjected to human error and individual bias

-In the collaboration with [Honaas lab](https://www.ars.usda.gov/pacific-west-area/wenatchee-wa/physiology-and-pathology-of-tree-fruits-research/people/loren-honaas/) at the USDA ARS, the [Ficklin Research Program](http://ficklinlab.cahnrs.wsu.edu/) at Washington State University has developed a computer vision approach for automatic detection and superficial scald rating in the "Granny Smith" apple images.
+In the collaboration with Honaas lab at the USDA Agricultural Research Service, the Ficklin Research Program at Washington State University has developed Granny, an image analysis software that uses an instance segmentation algorithm to identify individual fruit in photos, and then process the images to extract individual fruit sub-images and remove the background for downstream analyses.
+Granny, aiming to assist in post-harvest fruit maturity index experiments, generates useful results from RGB images for determining superficial disorders and maturity in many apple and pear cultivars.

-Inspired by the well-known apple cultivar, **Granny** is Python-based implementation of Mask-RCNN and image segmentation techniques, aiming to assist technicians in post-harvest maturity index experiments.
+**Granny** is a computer vision software aiming to assist technicians in post-harvest fruit maturity index experiments.

 ---